 - Utilities: You’ll need to not only set up electricity, Internet service, and other essentials but also make sure your wireless networks or LAN are setup before moving day.

 2. Use the Opportunity to Upgrade Your Office Equipment

 If your office is using old equipment, consider using your office move as an excuse to upgrade.
 Donate your old technology and office furniture to charity or sell it to businesses in need.
-Then purchase new equipment that can be delivered to the new location on the same day you move the remaining office items.
-This will not only save you on the costs associated with moving your office equipment but also reduce some of the hassles.
+Then purchase new equipment that delivers to the new location on the same day you move the remaining office items.
+This new equipment will save you on the costs associated with moving your office equipment and reduce some of the hassles.
 While you’re at it, examine your company software and have it updated before business resumes at the new office.

 3. Plan for Downtime During The Moving Process

 Even well-planned moves are bound to encounter a hiccup or two during the process.
-Plan ahead for downtime and notify clients, associates, and business partners well in advance.
-By letting them know downtime may occur you’re less likely to frustrate existing customers and potentially lose business.
+Plan for downtime and notify clients, associates, and business partners well in advance.
+By letting them know rest may occur, you’re less likely to frustrate existing customers and potentially lose business.

 4. Use Moving Checklists On Your Office Move